Niko-Jung/MS_Research-/Readme.md

-# Master Thsis in Computer Science at Tamkang University
+# Master thesis in Computer Science at Tamkang University
 #### SUMMARY
 * Thesis: Using machine learning techniques to find the relationship between university admission score and student performance.
 * Purpose: To provide an objective insight for our department on admission.